 It is not much appreciated that successful artists are part of an elite.
 Some of them might not like that or think it is the case but it is by definition true.
 Of all the art that gets made only a tiny fraction has any cultural impact.
 Once you’re successful, even if only briefly, you’re part of a select group whose work has been chosen from a mass of contenders.

 The structures that grew up in support of successful creative work were consequently elite structures.
 Even just being party to them was some kind of success in itself.
-If you had a recording contract say, or a book deal or a commission of any kind, if you had some signed agreement with a major player you were in the door already among the chosen few with a prospect of wider recognition.
-The very fact of getting that far was a thing worth coveting.
-You had gotten lucky; your work was being elevated by fact of selection by society’s arbiters; it was on the platform, historically a rather difficult space to get on to.
-That’s how it was.
-The audience was the mass and the creators were the elect.
+If you had a recording contract say, or a book deal or a commission of any kind, if you had some signed agreement with a major player, you were in the door already among the chosen few with a prospect of wider recognition.
+The very fact of getting that far was a thing worth coveting; you had gotten lucky, your work was being elevated by fact of selection by society’s arbiters; you were on the platform, historically a rather difficult space to get to.
+That’s how it was: the audience was the mass and the creators were the elect.

 Things might be changing now.
 These days the old platform has to contend with the Internet, something which threatens its credentials as a stage for the elite.
 Indeed the Net is akin to a universal stage open to anyone.
 That might seem a fairly innocuous event but I suspect its effects are far reaching.
 It potentially cuts across the long established convention of the singular artist and the great work, the one that made it to the elite stage ahead of all others.
 What may not have been so apparent in bygone days was that for every “great” there were many more hidden contenders of comparable talent who never got a shot.
 The new environment brings these contenders into view and there are more of them than ever.